ismaproco/nanodegree-feedreader-test/README.md

 - Then I added some logic to test the menu click.

-- Then I try to implement the logic to test the async calls of the application.
+- Then I try to implement the logic to test the async calls of the application, I had some trouble defining how to use the before each but I revisit the video about async calls and the jasmine documentation, and with that I solve the problem.

+- The remaining test I needed to validate if the content change when a loadFeed was called, I struggled a bit about it, but found the solution by adding and event to the html and identify if the dom three of the html container changed, and I added the done() call to that event.